Greece: Thousands flee homes as fires rage outside Athens | DW | 04.08.2021

 "If the winds don't grow, it can be brought under control by the early morning so the planes can provide the final solution," Regional Governor Giorgos Patoulis told state ERT TV.

-The Greek Fire Service has kept a near nationwide-wide alert across on the country on Wednesday.
+The Greek Fire Service has maintained a nearly nationwidewide alert across the country that started on Wednesday.
 The island of Rhodes close to Turkey is also facing similar fires.

 Greece is not the only country to have been hit by deadly wildfires this summer.